OUTBACK NAVIGATION INFORMATION SYSTEM

 We recommend only using use the System Geofence data records if the data WILL NOT change for the life of the ONIS.

-During every 5 second (approx.) navigation scan, the ONIS will perform the Geofence calculations using the current location and search the Geofence tables for matching data records with the following order of priority, from high to low:
+During every 5 second (approx.) navigation scan, the ONIS will perform the geohash calculations using the current location and search the Geofence tables for matching data records with the following order of priority, from high to low:

 and so on, until